-The Namib-Naukluft National Park, one of Namibia’s geographic gems, is amongst Africa's largest game parks.
+Tonight we camp in the desert near the Namib-Naukluft National Park, experiencing the vast star-studded skies and deep silences of the Namib Desert, occasionally interrupted by jackal calls and the barking of geckos.
+The Namib-Naukluft National Park, one of Namibia’s geographic gems, is said to be amongst Africa's largest game parks.
 The national park incorporates large parts of the Namib Desert, considered the world's oldest desert.

 Today we rise early to hike up Dune 45 in time for a spectacular desert sunrise over the endless dunes.
 The hike up this well-known dune is relatively easy and well worth it, for the panoramic views and excellent photographic opportunities from the top.
-Back at the bottom of the dune we have a hearty breakfast in the desert.
+Back at the bottom of the dune, we have a hearty breakfast in the desert.

-After our nature walk we head to our overnight camp with hot showers in the shared ablutions, a pool and a bar.
+From the sea of tall red dunes, we return to our overnight camp with hot showers in the shared ablutions, a pool and a bar.

 In the evening you can enjoy some excellent seafood at a local restaurant as well as the vibrant local nightlife.
 Our Swakopmund accommodation is in twin rooms with en-suite bathrooms at a guest lodge, featuring a bar and internet.

-Today is left free for you to explore the quaint town of Swakopmund, where strong colonial and contemporary German influences can be seen, or try one of the many adventure activities available at this popular coastal town.
-Take a quad bike over the dunes, try sand boarding, sky diving or take a cruise to see dolphins along the coast of Swakopmund.
+Located along the rugged shores of the icy Atlantic with the sandy desert surrounding it, Swakopmund offers an exciting mix of activities.
+Today you can try one or two of the many adventure activities available in this popular coastal town.
+Take a quad bike ride over the dunes, try sandboarding, go skydiving or take a cruise to see dolphins along the coast of Swakopmund.
 We spend another night at the friendly guesthouse in Swakopmund.

-On day 10 we make our way to Etosha National Park for some superb game viewing on the outskirts of Etosha Pan.
+On day 11 we make our way to Etosha National Park for some superb game viewing on the outskirts of Etosha Pan.
 The 22 000 km² Etosha Park is dominated by the salt pan after which the park is named.
 The word Etosha means ‘Great White Place of Dry Water’ in the local Ovambo language.
-Etosha's sparse vegetation improves chances of sighting wildlife as the animals are less hidden in the bush.
+Etosha's sparse vegetation improves the chances of sighting wildlife as the animals are less hidden in the bush.

+Our game drives are conducted in the safari truck which gives us a raised view out over the plains.
+We visit waterholes in search of the wild animals that come to drink at these sites, as well as exploring as much as we can of Etosha.
 Etosha Park is home to a variety of animals, plants and birds and is known as a top safari destination in Africa.
 Etosha hosts some rare and endangered species, including unusual desert species.
-We will have plenty to see on our game drives in this vast park inhabited by 144 mammal species such as elephant, giraffe, blue wildebeest, eland, damara dik-dik, lion, cheetah, leopard, wildcat, hyena, and jackal.
+We will have plenty to see on our game drives in this vast park inhabited by 144 mammal species such as elephant, giraffe, blue wildebeest, eland, Damara dik-dik, lion, cheetah, leopard, wildcat, hyena, and jackal.
 As well as being home to 340 bird species, 110 reptile species, 16 amphibian species and even a species of fish.

 You also have the option of embarking on night game drives on either of the nights in Etosha Park.
 We camp inside the game park, at Okaukuejo, Halali or Namutoni camp - all of which boast floodlit waterholes where wild animals can be spotted at night.
 Each overnight camp features a variety of facilities including a bar, swimming pool and shop.

 Later we arrive at our lodge in Ghanzi, and this evening we experience some traditional tribal dancing by the San community.
-The traditional San (bushman) people are the original inhabitants of Southern Africa having lived in the area for over 30 000 years, surviving the harsh conditions as hunter-gatherers.
+The traditional San (Bushman) people are the original inhabitants of Southern Africa having lived in the area for over 30 000 years, surviving the harsh conditions as hunter-gatherers.